2C-T-7: Pharmacodynamics

-The mechanism that produces the psychedelic effects of 2C-T-7 is most likely to result from action as a 5-HT_{2A} serotonin receptor agonist in the brain, a mechanism of action shared by most currently-known hallucinogenic tryptamines and phenethylamines.
+2C-T-7 is a serotonin 5-HT_{2A} receptor agonist, among other interactions.
+The mechanism that produces the psychedelic effects of 2C-T-7 is most likely to result from serotonin 5-HT_{2A} receptor agonism in the brain, a mechanism of action shared by most currently-known hallucinogenic tryptamines and phenethylamines.
 2C-T-7 has structural and pharmacodynamic properties similar to those of 2C-T-2.

 Chemistry

 Synthesis

 The chemical synthesis of 2C-T-7 has been described.

+Analogues

+Analogues of 2C-T-7 include 2C-T, 2C-T-2, 2C-T-4, other 2C-T derivatives, and Aleph-7, among others.

 History

 2C-T-7 was first described in the scientific literature by Myron Stolaroff by 1990.
 It was developed by Alexander Shulgin and Peyton Jacob III.
 Subsequently, 2C-T-7 was described in greater detail by Shulgin and colleagues in 1991.

 Up until Operation Web Tryp and three deaths, two of which involved the use of other drugs in addition to 2C-T-7, and one which involved an excessive insufflated dose, 2C-T-7 was sold commercially in Dutch and Japanese smartshops and online.